caverac/agd-doc/tutorial.rst

    ensures that even the wider component can be fit within the spectrum.

+6. ``TRAINING_SET`` : True or False, determines whether the decomposition "true answers" are sotred along with the synthetic spectra for accuracy verification in training.

+7. ``FILENAME`` : filename for storing the synthetically-constructed data

 .. code-block:: python

     # Create training dataset with Gaussian profiles